impeccable-taste/impeccable-taste.github.io/_posts/2025/2025-04-14/2025-04-14-01-paranormasight.md

 <span class="reviewsection">One sentence review:</span> You're cursed - cursed to LIKE this game!!!<br/>
 <span class="reviewsection">Rating:</span> Yeah this was a good game.
 I really liked the art style, I found the story and characters to be pretty cool.
 They didn't do a ton of weird stuff with the genre but it was still fun.
 Actually, I think I like that at some points you were able to guess some of the plot points but unlike other games like ***Phoenix Wright*** or ***Danganronpa*** you weren't punished for being able to read between lines and you actually felt a bit smart, even.<br/>
 <span class="reviewsection">A simple way to improve it:</span> it is the nature of the beast and the more you learn about the plot, the less spoooooooky it feels until it is just a kinda spooky investigation.
 Not a huge deal, but to be honest in that sense the game went from "hey this is kinda scary" to "well this is a nice story" and things like ***Ringu*** prove you can keep the investigation super scary the whole time.
-So, yeah, taht.
+So, yeah, that.

 <span class="reviewsection">Trivia about the ~~IMDb trivia~~ Seven Mysteries:</span>